ChristopherA/intro-mac-command-line/part2-prepare.md

 Create Some Additional Folders in Home
 --------------------------------------

-I find it useful to prepare in advance some additional folder in my home "~" directory.
+I find it useful to prepare in advance some additional folders in my home "~" directory.
 The convention I use is that if the folder starts with a Capital, the folder contains items for Finder's GUI.
 If the folder begins with a lower-case letter (making it faster to type) then it is to used by the CLI.

 All of these folders are optional — many you will not use until much later in this tutorial: